Sagebrush

 Sagebrush is fully legal to possess, grow, and use throughout the United States.
 It falls outside all controlled substance regulations at federal, state, and local levels.
 No permits or special permissions are required for personal use.

 You can purchase dried sagebrush from online retailers and herb shops without restrictions.
 Wild harvesting is also permitted on many public lands.
-National forests and Bureau of Land Management areas typically allow small-scale personal collection.
-Just remember to practice sustainable harvesting to protect natural populations.
+National forests and Bureau of Land Management areas typically allow small-scale personal collection for personal use.
+Practice sustainable harvesting to protect natural populations—take only what you need and avoid damaging root systems.

 International Legal Standing

-Sagebrush enjoys unrestricted status across most countries worldwide.
+Sagebrush holds unrestricted status across most countries worldwide.
 Canada, the United Kingdom, Australia, and European Union nations treat it as a common botanical with no regulatory oversight.
-This broad acceptance makes it easy to obtain for smoking blends and herbal preparations.
+This broad acceptance makes it accessible for smoking blends and herbal preparations.

 • No federal or state restrictions in the US